Discover Helpful Back to School Tips for Students with Celiac Disease

-Sending your child back to school can be overwhelming, add on the need to maintain a gluten free lifestyle and it becomes extremely overwhelming.
-Celiac disease will bring unique challenges on a daily basis at home and in school.
+Sending your child to school can be overwhelming, add on the need to maintain a gluten free lifestyle and it becomes extremely overwhelming.
+Celiac disease brings unique challenges on a daily basis at home and in school.

 What’s a 504 Plan?
 Gluten Intolerance Group states, “A 504 Plan refers to Section 504 of the “Rehabilitation Act of 1973,” a federal law designed to protect the rights of individuals with disabilities in programs and activities that receive federal financial assistance from any federal agency.
 A 504 Plan can address all aspects of your child’s gluten-free needs at school, from having gluten-free snack options at class events, to avoidance of gluten-containing craft projects, to school lunches and food on class trips.”

 Get to Know the School Staff

 It is critical to know who your child is interacting with on a regular basis.